holonk/retail-calendar/README.md

 - WeekCalculation.LastDayBeforeEOM: Use the last end of retail week, before the end of last gregorian month in the year.

+- WeekCalculation.LastDayBeforeEomExceptLeapYear: Use the last end of retail week, before the end of last gregorian month in the year.
+If next year is leap year (has 53 weeks), make this year leap year by moving end of this year by 1 week forward.

 - WeekCalculation.FirstBOWOfFirstMonth: Use the first, beginning of week day, of the start month as the start day of year.

 #### LastMonthOfYear